Equidistribution of partial coverings from closed geodesics: Volumes of partial coverings

 where the $\sup$ is taken over pairs $I,J$ of disjoint, non-empty, open, connected subsegments of $\partial \FF$. \begin{cor} For any discrete and cofinite $\Gamma\leq \PSL_2(\R)$ and any fundamental polygon $\FF$ of $\Gamma$ we have

 \end{cor} \begin{proof} Clearly, $\FF$ has at least three distinct edges.
-Let $I,J$ be non-empty, open, connected subsets of the boundary $\partial \FF$ contained in two distinct edges of $\FF$ and such that the closures of $I$ and $J$ do not contain a cuspidal vertex of $\FF$.
-Then we conclude by the above lemmas that indeed $c_{I,J}>0$ and $d_{I,J}>0$, which yields the wanted lower bound. \end{proof} We can now prove the following fundamental bound. \begin{prop} Assume that $\Cc_1,\Cc_2,\ldots$ equidistribute in the unit tangent bundle $\Gamma\backslash G$, in the sense of Definition \ref{def:equid}.
-Then it holds that
+Let $I,J$ be non-empty, open, connected subsets of the boundary $\partial \FF$ whose closures are contained in the interior of two distinct edges of $\FF$.
+Then clearly the closures of $I$ and $J$ do not contain a cuspidal vertex of $\FF$ and $I$ and $J$ do not have boundary points on the same edge.
+Thus we conclude by the above lemmas that indeed $c_{I,J}>0$ and $d_{I,J}>0$, which yields the wanted lower bound. \end{proof} We can now prove the following fundamental bound. \begin{prop} Assume that $\Cc_1,\Cc_2,\ldots$ equidistribute in the unit tangent bundle $\Gamma\backslash G$, in the sense of Definition \ref{def:equid}.
+Then for every $\eps>0$ it holds that

 \end{prop} \begin{proof} Let $I,J$ be disjoint, non-empty, connected, open subsegments of the boundary of $\FF$.
 We will consider $\mathcal{G}(I,J)$ as a subset of $\Gamma\backslash G$ via the inclusion $\mathcal{G}(I,J)\subset p^{-1}(\FF)$.
 Let